tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 # Week02 UNIX II

-# DOCUMENT & LINKS NOT YET UPDATED FOR FALL 2020
+# DOCUMENT PRESENTLY BEING UPDATED FOR FALL 2020

 ### [Assignment 1](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/assignments/assignment_1.md) is due at the beginning of this lecture